-The Island County Tip line is an effort to elicit information from concerned citizens about illegal activity occuring within the confines of Island County, By giving it's citizens an ability to call with confidential information the Sheriff continues the effort to fight crime in Island County.
+The Island County Tip email is an effort to elicit information from concerned citizens about illegal activity occurring within the confines of Island County, by giving its citizens an ability to communicate with us confidential information.

-Anyone wanting to report information or provide tips are urged to call the tip line number or email us and include as much precise information as possible such as city, date/time, address, etc. If you are willing to identify yourself, the information will remain confidential and not available to anyone except restricted Sheriff's investigators assigned to this hotline.
+Anyone wanting to report information or provide tips are encouraged to contact us through our tip email, to include as much precise information as possible such as city, date/time, address, what is occurring, and attachments such as photographs.
+If you are willing to identify yourself, the information will remain confidential and not available to anyone except restricted Sheriff’s investigators assigned to this email.

-The hotline will be used to disseminate information to Sheriff's investigators, and to local police agencies in an attempt to make our communities in Island County a safer place for all in which to live.
+The tip emails are used to disseminate information to Sheriff’s investigators, and to local police agencies in an attempt to make our communities in Island County a safer place for all in which to live.

-Email and voicemails are currently gathered during regular business hours.
-Remember - if you are reporting about a crime in progress, please call 911.
+Email tips are gathered during regular business hours.
+Remember – if you are reporting a crime in progress, please call 9 1 1.

 Washington Requests for Electronic Collision Reports or “WRECR”

 (Olympia) - Were you recently in a collision and now need a copy of your police traffic collision report for your insurance company?
 Instead of the four weeks it previously took when mailing in the request, now a few simple clicks of the mouse you can request a copy of your report and receive it in one to five days.

 “This new Web site will provide the citizens with an important service that’s faster and easier to use,” said Washington State Patrol Chief John R. Batiste.
 “From the officer filing the collision report via their laptops in their patrol car to seeing it on the Web site, we could not have completed this program without the support and partnerships of other state agencies.”